Adarshdx/ai_vision/README.md

-# CIFAR-10 Image Classifier with Transfer Learning
+# ai_vision Image Classifier with Transfer Learning

 A high-performance image classifier for CIFAR-10 dataset using ResNet18 with transfer learning from ImageNet.